chriskyfung/chriskyfung.github.io/_posts/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 ### Verifying Terraform Installation

-In your GCP project, launch a Cloud Shell to run the following scripts to download and setup Terraform.
+In your GCP project, launch a Cloud Shell to run the following scripts to download and set up Terraform.
 ``` bash
 # Check the current Terraform version
 terraform --version